 Golden Week and Chinese New Year lead to high volumes of sea freight – but you can still rely on Röhlig

 A typical example: Around Chinese New Year or the Golden Week, ports are either just partially staffed or not staffed at all and production sites shut down.
 In order to overcome this bottleneck, companies around the world have begun to replenish their stocks in advance.
 The high volume leads to long waiting times and a serious tailback on the sea.
-Here at Röhlig, we are prepared for such events and can therefore guarantee to deliver before and during international peak seasons.
+Here at Röhlig, we are prepared for such events and can therefore promise to deliver before and during international peak seasons.

 How it works – our procedures are designed for the long term